sassoftware/sas-studio-custom-steps/DQClustering/README.md

 ## Description

-The **DQ - Clustering** allows you to create a cluster match code using columns that can be defined with 1 or 3 rules.
+The **DQ - Clustering** step allows you to create a cluster match code based on defined rules; each rule can contain one or more columns.
+This version supports up to three rules.

 ## User Interface